 In order to develop a business plan, clarity is required on what business models your business will use.
-Hence, in this article, we are going to review several business model examples and their impact when creating a business plan.
+Hence, this article will review several business model examples and their impact when creating a business plan.

-In principle, there are many different kinds of startup business models to choose from.
+In principle, there are many different startup business models to choose from.
 We present below some of the most commonly used business models today to know more about these business models.

 Included are Business Model examples that can turn your business plan into success:

 2.)
 Project-Based: In this kind of model, this is where you work on a project and then charge for that project at a set fee.
-Large projects like infrastructure projects, consulting firm projects, or web developing projects, need project-based business models.
+Large projects like infrastructure, consulting firms or web development projects need project-based business models.
 (Examples) Consulting Business, Construction, and Mobile App Business.

 3.)
-Product-Based: This is the most commonly used business model that is in demand and popular.
-Every store selling physical products, such as clothing, jewellery, cars, etc. are all businesses that apply product-based business models.
+Product-Based: This is the most commonly used business model in demand and popular.
+Every store selling physical products, such as clothing, jewellery, cars, etc., are all businesses that apply product-based business models.
 (Examples) Jewellery Store and Used Car Business.

 4.)
-Service-Based: This kind of business model is the same as Product-based business models except, instead of physical products, they offer services that consumers need, such as Hotels, Restaurants, Consulting, etc. (Examples) Hotel Business, Restaurant Business, and IT Consulting.
+Service-Based: This business model is the same as Product-based business models except, instead of physical products, they offer services that consumers need, such as Hotels, Restaurants, Consulting, etc. (Examples) Hotel businesses, Restaurant businesses, and IT Consulting.

 5.)
 Franchising: This is a business model where you can sell the right to use the business model to others in exchange for a percentage of profit.
-This is usually common for Restaurants or any food chain businesses, clothing stores, etc. (Examples) Hair / Beauty Salon Business, Quick Service Restaurant.
+This is usually common for Restaurants or any food chain businesses, clothing stores, etc. (Examples) Hair / Beauty Salon businesses, Quick Service restaurants.

 6.)
 Freemium: A popular business model nowadays due to the allure of offering free simple and basic services for users, but charges for more advanced and additional features at a premium.
 (Examples) The note-taking app, Evernote and the music-streaming platform Spotify.
-These apps allow the user to use the basic features for free but a premium account grants the user access to additional features such as offline access.
+These apps allow users to use the basic features for free, but a premium account grants access to additional features such as offline access.

 7.)
-Retailing: One of the most common business models that entrepreneurs often start with.
-It is a business model where a retailer purchases products from a distributor or wholesaler and then proceed to sell the said products to the market.
+Retailing: One of the most common business models entrepreneurs often start with.
+It is a business model where a retailer purchases products from a distributor or wholesaler and then proceeds to sell the said products to the market.
 (Examples) Retail Store, Fuel Filling Station Station, and Pawnshop.

 8.)
 Marketplace: Another popular business plan model that offers a platform to connect buyers and sellers.
-Not only is this applicable for brick and mortar businesses but also for eCommerce.
-Basically, the marketplace serves as a middleman between the seller and the buyer to meet, in exchange for an agreed commission rate.
+Not only is this applicable for brick-and-mortar businesses but also for E-Commerce.
+The marketplace serves as a middleman between the seller and the buyer meet in exchange for an agreed commission rate.
 Providing a seller with a place to sell and look for buyers, in addition to providing a place for buyers to look for sellers/vendors/stores which sell products they want.

 9.)
 Broker: Work on the buying or sell-side and obtain a commission upon a successful transaction.
 In other words, the broker acts as the middleman that brings together the buyers and sellers in exchange for a fee if successful.
 (Examples) Real Estate Brokerage Firm, e.g. RE/MAX.

-11.) eCommerce: This refers to a business transaction that is conducted online.
+11.)
+E-Commerce: This refers to a business transaction conducted online.
 In other words, it is a business model where all sales happen via the internet without a physical presence.
-It is one of the most successful startup business models that takes advantage of the internet and the convenience of having the platform online which opens up the opportunity of targeting a wider range of the market.
+It is one of the most successful startup business models that takes advantage of the internet and the convenience of having the platform online, which opens up the opportunity of targeting a wider range of the market.
 (Examples) Takealot, Superbalist.

 12.)
-Dropshipping: A type of eCommerce business model where a product is sent directly from the manufacturer to the customer and the business is only securing the customer.
-Basically, their business is not to keep the products it sells in stock but purchases it from a third party, then ship them directly to the customer without having to shoulder the handling fee in some cases.
+Dropshipping: A E-Commerce business model where a product is sent directly from the manufacturer to the customer, and the business only secures the customer.
+Its business is not to keep the products it sells in stock but purchases it from a third party and then ship them directly to the customer without having to shoulder the handling fee in some cases.
 (Examples) Amazon, eBay, and Shopify.

 14.)
-Manufacturing: Another common business model where it focuses on taking raw materials and producing products out of them.
+Manufacturing: Another common business model that focuses on taking raw materials and producing products.
 This also applies to companies that assemble finished products from premade parts.
-Basically, a business where you can spit into direct sales (e.g. Dell selling directly to customers) and indirect sales (e.g. Acer, HP selling via retailers).
+A business where you can split into direct sales (e.g. Dell selling directly to customers) and indirect sales (e.g. Acer, HP selling via retailers).

 16.)
 Network Businesses: One of the most popular business models of all ages and for different use cases.
 It is a model where the value for each customer increases the more users the network has.
 (Examples) Facebook, LinkedIn, and Twitter.